oparry-ukaea/H3_notes/molecules/reactions.md

 ### Amjuel MAD, MAI, MAR reactions
-Amjuel docs suggest the following possible rates for MAD, MAR, MAI (can't see them referenced in the papers though):
+Amjuel docs suggest the following possible rates for MAD, MAR, MAI.
+Possibly irrelevant though; Kobussen25 (for example; appendix C) seem to derive overall rates by combining the rates of each reaction in the main MAD/MAI/MAR chains:

 | Label                        | AJ ref  | Reaction string                      | Notes                                                      |
 | ---------------------------- | ------- | ------------------------------------ | ---------------------------------------------------------- |